IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 The `Table` stereotype allows you to specify a SQL tables name and/or schema name , if required.

-By default SQL table names will be the pluralized version of the `Class` name, and go in the `dbo` schema.
+By default SQL table names will be the pluralized version of the `Class` name, and go into the `dbo` schema.

 The `Table` stereotype can be manually applied to an `Class`.
 If `Name` or `Schema` are not populated the default value will be used.
 This stereotype is visualized by stereotype's icon on the top right of the `Class`.